Bearer/bearer/docs/quickstart.md

 brew install Bearer/tap/bearer
 ```

-If you need more control or another way to install Bearer, we offer more [advanced installation options](https://github.com/Bearer/bearer#gear-additional-installation-options).
+If you need more control or another way to install Bearer, we offer more [installation options](/reference/installation).

 ## Scan your project

 The easiest way to try out Bearer is with our example project, [Bear Publishing](https://github.com/Bearer/bear-publishing).
-It simulates a realistic Ruby application with common data security flaws.
+It simulates a realistic Ruby application with common security flaws.
 Clone or download it to a convenient location to get started.

 ```bash
 git clone https://github.com/Bearer/bear-publishing.git